 Network packet basics

 - Another name for a packet is a datagram.

 - Data transferred over the Internet is sent as one or more packets.
 The most common packet sent is the TCP packet.

-- When a packet is transmitted over a network, network routers and switches examine the packet and its source to help direct it to the correct location.
+- Network routers and switches examine the packet and its source to help direct it to the correct location when a packet is transmitted over a network.

 - During its transmission, network packets can be dropped.
 If a packet is not received or an error occurs, it is sent again.